These are the most asked questions in my experience as a Notary Public. Feel free to use this as a general reference prior to our notary appointment.

 Do you offer online notarization?

-Not at this time.
-Remote Online Notarization (RON) is not yet allowed in California.
+No. Remote Online Notarization (RON) is not currently legal in California.
 All notarizations must be done in person.
-Current legislation is being implemented to allow for this in the future, though.
+However, future legislation may allow online notarizations in the next few years.